l145dev/Airbnb-for-campers/process.md

 - Streamlined city and country selections to 1 data source for consistency.
 - Main search uses a 2-3 split, first 2 results are countries and last 3 are cities, totaling to 5 results.
 - Rate limitation workaround by using 2 api keys for GeoDB, 1 for city search and 1 for country search, i'm too broke to afford a subscription. (previously had 1 second delay on fetch to avoid rate limitation, cut down fetch time from ~1.5s to ~0.5s with this new method)

+### Support

+1. Authenticate user
+2. Check rate limit
+3. Get message, check if available
+4. Use Groq AI (llama-3.3-70b-versatile) to process message and make a subject line
+5. If AI fails, use generic subject line
+6. Send mail to support email

+#### Added features

+- User authentication (avoiding unauthorized support messages from randoms)
+- Rate limitation (avoiding spam support messages)
+- AI subject line creation, smart way to summarize hard to understand messages typed by people to make support more efficient.
+- AI failsafe, if AI fails, generic subject line gets used.
+- Sending mails through nodemailer and Combell SMTP.
+- Save support details in database for history and reference.